J-wq/Physics-Informed-ML/README.md

   <em>The partial differential equation for heat conduction becomes a minimzation problem.</em>
 </p>

-The neural network approximates the function u(\vec{x},t), and the derivatives with respect to time and space are minimized in the loss function of the PINN.
+The neural network approximates the function u, and the loss function in the PINN is defined by taking the derivatives with respect to time and space to minimize equation.
+By introducing initial conditions and boundary conditions a physical problem is sufficiently described and the solution is approximated by the neural network.

 ## Modeled domain